Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Don’t ask for the answer via any method that isn’t 100% secure

-• Change your passwords often (don’t use the same one for multiple accounts)
+• Change your passwords often, and don’t use the same one for multiple accounts)

 While e-Transfers can be fast and convenient, it’s important to be safe and do research before you send or accept money online.
 Remember, if the deal looks too good to be true, it probably is.
-Trust your gut and don’t make these kinds of transactions with anyone you don’t know.
+Learn the types of scams out there, trust your gut, and don’t make these kinds of transactions with anyone you don’t know.

 Bryan Daly avatar on Loans Canada